Kansas City Missouri, USA Travel Guide

 Located north of the city, this sizable recreational lake provides comprehensive parkland, beaches, and campgrounds.
 It gives opportunities for swimming, fishing, boating, and rambling on its numerous trails.

-Kansas City's botanical garden (approx. 45 min east) has 175 acres of themed gardens, including prairie, rock and waterfall, and edible landscapes.
+Kansas City's botanical garden (approx. 45 min east) has 175 acres of themed gardens, including prairie, rock music and waterfall, and edible landscapes.
 It features seasonal displays and events.

 The area encircling the City Of fountains city area has rolling hills, agricultural lands, and river valleys.